 How Professional Support Can Help You (And Your Loved One)

 There are resources and programs available for the spouses of addicted persons, especially if you intend on sticking things out with your companion.

-Nar-Anon is a 12-Step support group for the loved ones of people with substance use disorders beyond alcohol.
+- Nar-Anon: Nar-Anon is a 12-Step support group for the loved ones of people with substance use disorders beyond alcohol.

-The National Domestic Violence website has a repository of resources and information for the victims and survivors of domestic abuse.
+- National Domestic Violence Hotline: The National Domestic Violence website has a repository of resources and information for the victims and survivors of domestic abuse.
 It also provides a hotline for people who need immediate crisis intervention and support: 1-800-799-SAFE (7233).

-Though not affiliated with Alcoholics Anonymous, Recovering Couples Anonymous operates on the same 12-Step principles of recovery, which has been modified for couples.
+- Recovering Couples Anonymous: Though not affiliated with Alcoholics Anonymous, Recovering Couples Anonymous operates on the same 12-Step principles of recovery, which has been modified for couples.

-SMART Recovery (Self-Management and Recovery Training) is a nonreligious, science-based support group alternative to Al-Anon.
+- SMART Recovery Family & Friends: SMART Recovery (Self-Management and Recovery Training) is a nonreligious, science-based support group alternative to Al-Anon.
 SMART Recovery Family & Friends is specifically geared towards the spouses, family, and friends of someone in recovery.

-Setting Up an Intervention
+Setting up an Intervention